-The Company's Ordinary shares are premium listed on the main market of the London Stock Exchange.
-The mid-market price is quoted daily in the Financial Times under 'Investment Companies'.
+The Company's Ordinary shares are premium listed on the main market of the London Stock Exchange plc (the "London Stock Exchange").
+The share price is quoted daily in the Financial Times under 'Investment Companies'.

 Share dealing

 Shares can be traded through your usual stockbroker.